urbanopt/urbanopt.github.io/workflows/residential_workflows/building_inputs.md

 HPXML files are built based on feature information contained in the GeoJSON file.
 The [Building Types](building_types.md) section lists all the required and optional GeoJSON fields for each building type.

-Following the assignment of fields from the GeoJSON file, a number of inputs are defaulted using the OpenStudio-HPXML workflow.
+Following the assignment of fields from the GeoJSON file (e.g., building type, number of stories, floor area), a number of inputs are defaulted using the OpenStudio-HPXML workflow.
-Optionally, input values may then be further refined/adjusted using either a customizable template or samples from the [ResStock](https://github.com/NREL/resstock) workflow.
+Optionally, input values may be *further* refined/adjusted using either a customizable template or samples from the [ResStock](https://github.com/NREL/resstock) workflow.

 - [Default Values](#default-values)
 - [Customizable Template](#customizable-template)